mahmudul-hasan-bijoy/portfolio/README.md

 - `npm run start`: run the website on a live server & compile SASS to CSS
 - `npm run build:css`: compile all the SASS files, concatinating, autoprefix and compress CSS/JS into a minified version
-- `npm run build:bootstrap`: automatically make relevant files for bootstrap and put them into their related directory.

 # License

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)